pensjonatus/flash-fiction/blog/a-million.md

 ---
-title: 'A Million'
+title: A Million
 date: '2013-09-30'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
-  - 'love'
+  - love
 ---

 "A million candy bars to win," Jake read the wrapper.
 They were sitting on the